timothyjj/newyorktrailheads/_posts/2016-5-8-Prospect-Mountain.md

 <h1>Prospect Mountain</h1>

+<p>Prospect Mountain offers both a road to drive to the top (with a $10 entrance fee) and a hiking trail that climbs to the summit (free!).
+The trail starts at a walking bridge from Smith Street in the village of Lake George, crossing the Adirondack Northway (Interstate I-87) before ascending up the mountain.</p>

-<p>The hike to the top of Prospect Mountain ascends 2,000 feet over frequently rocky terrain.
-Once you reach the top, you'll find a parking area for the tour road that goes to the top, along with outhouse facilities and picnic tables.</p>
+<p>The hike to the top of Prospect Mountain ascends 2,000 feet over frequently rocky terrain, traveling through typical Adirondack forest.
+Occasionally you'll see remnants of an old cable railway that once took tourists to the top.
+Upon reaching the summit, you'll find a parking area for the tour road that goes to the top, along with outhouse facilities and picnic tables.</p>

-<p>The trail starts at a walking bridge from Smith Street in the village of Lake George.
-This bridge crosses the Adirondack Northway (Interstate I-87) before ascending up the mountain.</p>
+<p>While you'll find the top of the mountain crowded with tourists on a summer or fall day, you can still appreciate the beauty of the surrounding area, although you won't quite experience the wilderness solitude of other peaks.
+From the main picnic area on the summit, you can look out over the southern portion of Lake George, seeing the beach in Lake George Village.
+Looking south, you can see as far as Albany on clear days.
+Walking around, you can look further up into the mountain ranges of the southeastern Adirondacks, as well as seeing further up the lake.</p>

 <p>Map of Prospect Mountain trailhead</p>